boeschj/CommandLM/README.md

 ### Get Command Suggestions

-#### DISCLAIMER: ShellGPT generates shell commands using AI.
-While it aims to be helpful, it can potentially generate harmful commands. **ALWAYS review and understand any command before executing it** and never blindly run suggested commands.
+#### DISCLAIMER: ShellGPT generates shell commands using AI and may be inaccurate. **ALWAYS review and understand any command before executing it** and never blindly run suggested commands.
 You are responsible for any commands you execute.

 ```bash
 # Ask how to perform a task